velechit/timelapse/README.md

 ## Uploading the bootloader
 The bootloader and the fuse settings have to be uploaded using any other method of loading (Using Arduino as ISP or USBAsp programmer).
 Once programmed, the controller can be soldered to the application board and the programmed bootloader be used to upload the main firmware.

-## TODO List

-- [x] Bootloader
-- [x] SSD1306 Driver
-- [x] Integrate SSD1306 Driver with bootloader, and display a USB icon when in boot load mode
-- [x] Update Makefile for bootloader to generate liner script for display driver entry points to be accessed by application program
-- [x] Design the PCB
-- [ ] Get PCB Fabricated
-- [ ] Write the main application program

 ## 3D models
 ![Component Side](board/documentation/3d/timelapse-disp.png?raw=true)